l4b-23/analyzer/README.md

         "abuse ip db": "your API key",
         "alien vault": "your API key",
         "threatbook": "your API key",
 		"greynoise": "your API key",
-		"url scan": "your API key"
+		"url scan": "your API key",
+		"check phish": "your API key"
     }
 }
 ```